-Here’s a great meal idea for the weekend – Slow Cooker Chicken Tortilla Soup.
+Here’s a great meal idea for the weekend – this Slow Cooker Chicken Tortilla Soup Recipe.
 Hey – a recipe post finally!

 (Now, watch me make more errors in the next couple recipes than ever before…Murphy’s law!)